UW-GAC/django-anvil-consortium-manager/docs/auditing.rst

 The :meth:`~anvil_consortium_manager.models.Workspace.anvil_audit_membership` method runs the following checks for a single :class:`~anvil_consortium_manager.models.Workspace` instance:

     1. All groups that have access in the app also have access in AnVIL.
-    2. Each :class:`~anvil_consortium_manager.models.ManagedGroup` that have access in the app has the same access in AnVIL.
+    2. Each :class:`~anvil_consortium_manager.models.ManagedGroup` that has access in the app has the same access in AnVIL.
     3. The :attr:`~anvil_consortium_manager.models.WorkspaceGroupAccess.can_compute` value is the same in the app an on AnVIL.
     4. The :attr:`~anvil_consortium_manager.models.WorkspaceGroupAccess.can_share` value is the same in the app an on AnVIL.
     5. No groups or accounts on AnVIL have access to the workspace that are not recorded in the app.